samuelcarmer/cassini-jovian-dynamics/README.md

 ## Objective

-Track the motion of atmospheric structures in Cassini imagery and estimate dynamical properties of Jovian vortices.
+Track the motion of an atmospheric structure in Cassini imagery and estimate dynamical properties.

 ## Methods